Commercial

 Across Abilene and the surrounding Big Country markets, schedule control often depends on how well site packages, utility work, shell progress, and turnover planning stay connected.
 Adaptive Reuse Construction adds the most value when field execution is tied to the same milestone logic that shaped the project during preconstruction.

-• Existing-condition review and reuse-oriented scope planning
+• Existing-condition assessment and reuse-oriented scope planning with concealed condition discovery strategy

-• Selective demolition and reconfiguration sequencing
+• Selective demolition and reconfiguration sequencing tied to historic preservation requirements where applicable

-• Closeout planning for modernized turnover needs
+• Closeout planning for modernized turnover needs with occupancy certificate and documentation packages

 Process